The picture is of Brian Wade – an actor who clearly knows how to gain muscle fast for skinny guys – and understands this post’s 5 workout principles.

 I used to weigh around 80 kilos (176 pounds) a few years ago – now I weigh close to 110 (242 pounds).[/dropcap]

-You will find endless advice on how to build muscle out there on the web.
+You will find endless advice on how to gain muscle fast for skinny guys.

 They explain the basic exercises and workouts, the principles of macronutrients, equipment, food and all that jazz.